Basis-Theory/docs/source/includes/_atomic_cards.md

 Delete an atomic card by ID in the tenant.

 <aside class="warning">
-WARNING - The data associated with a deleted atomic card will be removed forever.
-The reference will still exists for audit purposes
+<span>WARNING - The data associated with a deleted atomic card will be removed forever.
+The reference will still exists for audit purposes</span>
 </aside>

 ### Permissions